What Is RAG? Retrieval Augmented Generation for Beginners

 Retrieval-Augmented Generation, or RAG has three simple steps:

-Step 1: Retrieve Relevant Context
+Step 1: Retrieve Relevant Content

 When you have a question and a collection of documents, you first need to find which parts of which documents are relevant.